haskell-webgear/haskell-webgear.github.io/docs/user-guide/reference/troubleshooting.md

      arising from a use of ‘from’
 ```

-In this case, you are missing a proof that a linked request has certain traits.
+In this case, you are missing a proof that a witnessed request has certain traits.
 There are a few possible fixes:

 1. Make sure that the specified trait is actually required by your handler and the type
    level literals such as "offset" are spelled correctly.